benjaminfoo/RPI-Nextcloud-20/README.md

 This guide provides step-by-step instructions on setting up the Nextcloud 20 on the RPI4
 \
 \
-Its basically a setup-guide for the installation of a headless RetroPie-build but also contains additional instructions / settings / recommondations to greatly enhance the handheld-aspect of the system.
+Its basically a setup-guide for the installation of a headless RPI4.

 ## Pre-Setup
 This steps are necessary to get the rpi up and running properly.